iingledew/diode-drive/README.md

 # diode drive

-Diode drive is an overdrive plugin that aims to mimic how diodes react in analog circuits.
+diode drive is an overdrive plugin that aims to mimic how diodes react in analog circuits.